Arkaeriit/iseforth/README.md

 * `isef_black`
 * `isef_white`

+But if you don't use them, remember than the prompt color configuration values must only contain ANSI escape sequence for color and style.

 Note that string literals and strings made with `<# #>` are already terminated in SEForth, so the null-terminated sequences are easy to do.

 Here is a configuration example: